Herbert Maryon: Armstrong College, 1927–1939

 In September 1927 Maryon left the University of Reading and began teaching sculpture at Armstrong College, then part of Durham University, where he stayed until 1939.
 At Durham he was both master of sculpture, and lecturer in anatomy and the history of sculpture.
+His students included Sidney Spedding (from 1932 to 1936).
+In 1928 he was also elected president of the college's Arts and Crafts Society.
 Around 1928, Maryon travelled around Europe, from Reading to Denmark, followed by Copenhagen, Gothenburg, Stockholm, Danzig, Warsaw, Vienna, Dresden, Leipzig, Berlin, Hamburg, and elsewhere, returning to lecture on the sculpture observed on the trip.

-In 1933 he published his second book, Modern Sculpture: Its Methods and Ideals.
+In 1933, Maryon published his second book, Modern Sculpture: Its Methods and Ideals.
 Maryon wrote that his aim was to discuss modern sculpture "from the point of view of the sculptors themselves", rather than from an "archaeological or biographical" perspective.
 The book received mixed reviews.
 To The Art Digest, Maryon "succeeded in trying to make sculpture intelligible to the layman".
 But his treatment of criticism as secondary to intent meant grouping together artworks of unequal quality.
 Some critics attacked his taste, with The New Statesman and Nation claiming that "[h]e can enjoy almost anything, and among his 350 odd illustrations there are certainly some camels to swallow," The Bookman that "All the bad sculptors ... will be found in Mr. Maryon's book ...
 Most of the good sculptors are here as well (even Henry Moore), but all are equal in Mr. Maryon's eye," and The Spectator that "[t]he few good works which have found their way into the 356 plates look lost and unhappy."
 Maryon responded with explanations of his purpose, saying that "I do not admire all the results, and I say so," and to one review in particular that "I believe that the sculptors of the world have a wider knowledge of what constitutes sculpture than your reviewer realizes."
 Other reviews praised Maryon's academic approach.
 The Times stated that "his book is remarkable for its extraordinary catholicity, admitting works which we should find it hard to defend ... with works of great merit," yet added that "[b]y a system of grouping, however, according to some primarily aesthetic aim ... their inclusion is justified."
 The Manchester Guardian praised Maryon for "a degree of natural good sense in his observations that cannot always be said to characterise current art criticism", and stated that "his critical judgments are often penetrating."